Successful Music Festival Marketing

 The festival made its first appearance in 2002.
 Just one year later Bonnaroo made Rolling Stone magazine’s list of 50 Moments that Changed Rock and Roll.
 How?

 Bonnaroo understands its community.
 The festival is unique.
-Attendees are drawn by the music and the creative programming.
+Attendees are drawn by the music and creative programming.
 They keep coming back because of the connections made with other attendees who have similar life experiences.
 People come from all fifty states and some even come from other countries.
 That’s what sets this festival apart from others.

 The festival has gone from a material goods-based economy to an experience-based economy.
 Because of this, Bonnaroo has been able to incorporate more unique experiences into their festival.
 Despite Bonnaroo’s cross-genre music lineup, it’s likely that many young attendees have never been to nearby Nashville’s Grand Old Opry.
 In 2018, event organizers brought Opry performers to the festival.
 That’s unique.